Table of Contents

 Frequent delivery of functional products and continuous stakeholder feedback ensure the result closely matches customer expectations, increasing satisfaction and trust.

 Example: A software company releases new app features every two weeks.
-Users test and provide feedback early, leading to improvements that make the app more user-friendly and meet customer needs better.
+Users test and provide feedback early which leads to improvements that make the app more user-friendly and meet customer needs better.

 2) Dynamic Changes